 Infinite Rooms is the personal blog of James Ballard and supports personal projects and studies I am participating in.
-As of March 2016 I am studying a PhD at University of Melbourne around engagement with learning technologies so expect some common themes from this.
+As of March 2016 I am studying a PhD at University of Melbourne around learning analytics for engagement with learning technologies.

 The inspiration behind the name comes from two of my favourite authors:

 the dream of the infinite rooms